-That sweet Atlantic breeze.
-Our KFC (that never got zingers by the way).
-Our black waters.
-Risking your life by crossing a road in GT.
+That sweet Atlantic breeze…our KFC (that never got zingers by the way)…our black waters…risking your life by crossing a road in Georgetown.
 The story concerning Roy and big Aunty.
 Hoping GAW get buy over by Mohammed’s.
 Enjoying the no-traffic life because Demerara bridge broke down again.
 Sucking your teeth when somebody eyes pass you.

 Guyana – you are me and I am you.
 So grateful that I’m here to stay.
 I have loved you and will continue to love you, always.